whwright/HvZDevelopment/README.md

 * **/faction/{faction}**

-    Fetches a list of of players that belond to {faction}
+    Fetches a list of of players that belond to {faction} where faction is one of [HUMAN, ZOMBIE, ADMIN, ALL]